 - “E.A.T.
 Google” — “E.A.T” (which stands for expertise, authority, and trustworthiness) is an acronym that will help your blog rank well in a Google search.
 Keep this in mind as you create blog posts that best showcase your website as a source of high-quality information related to childcare.

-Here are some tips and ideas for topics and content you may want to include in your childcare-related blog posts::
+Here are some childcare blog ideas and tips for topics and content you may want to include in your childcare-related blog posts:

 1. Daily Routines

 One of the common childcare blog ideas that is a very useful topic for any childcare blog is discussing your center’s daily routine and the ways in which your staff members interact with the children and each other during daily activities.